Tomponsky District: Geography

 The landscape of the district is mostly mountainous.
 Its main rivers include the Aldan, the Tompo, Adycha, Nelgese, Derbeke and the Khandyga.
-Lake Emanda is located on the Yana Plateau, in the northern part of the district.
+Emanda is a lake located on the Yana Plateau, in the northern part of the district.

 Climate

 Average January temperature ranges from -38 to -42 C and average July temperature ranges from +10 to +17 C. Annual precipitation is 250–300 mm.

 History

 The district was established on May 20, 1931.

 Demographics

-As of the 1989 Census, the ethnic composition was as follows:
+As of the 2021 Census, the ethnic composition was as follows: